FrancescoBonzi/AudioPlayer/README.md

                 -| ...
 ```

-Each .json file must comply with the following structure:
+Each .json file have comply with the following structure:

 ```
 [